 The different ways that government makes a purchase

-If a good or service is not available on a CUA, government agencies allow four purchasing methods:
+If a good or service is not available on a CUA, government agencies are required to follow four purchasing methods:

 - direct purchase